- Biological Inventions

 A new building method, substantially as herein described.

 New use of a compound, substantially as herein described.

 A substance or composition for a new use in a method of treatment, substantially as herein described.

 A new process for preparing a compound, substantially as herein described.

 Where a patent application includes several independent conventional (i.e. non-omnibus) claims which cover several different aspects of the invention, a single broad omnibus claim such as the following may be drafted:

 A new article, building method, or building system, substantially as herein described.

 A new compound, pharmaceutical composition, preparation process, or use in the manufacture of a medicament, substantially as herein described.

-Considering the above we can conclude that use of omnibus claims can be a huge advantage and a very useful tool while drafting a patent application in order to provide maximum protection.
-However omnibus claims can also be misused to claim more than true intended novelty as prescribed by the inventor.
-For this very reason world-wide use of omnibus claims is mixed.
-Currently, New Zealand, South Africa and the United Kingdom permit omnibus claims.
-The United States, South Korea, China, Israel, Australia and India do not permit omnibus claims.
+Considering the above we can conclude that the use of omnibus claims can be a huge advantage and a very useful tool while drafting a patent application in order to provide maximum protection.
+However omnibus claims can also be misused to claim more than truly intended novelty as prescribed by the inventor.
+For this very reason, the worldwide use of omnibus claims is mixed.
+Currently, New Zealand, South Africa, and the United Kingdom permit omnibus claims.
+The United States, South Korea, China, Israel, Australia, and India do not permit omnibus claims.
 The use of omnibus claims in Canada and under the European Patent Convention is strictly limited.